Characterizing Nonlinear Dynamics via Smooth Prototype Equivalences: Results

 \subsection{Reconstructing attractors from sparse data}

-First, we demonstrate how diffeomorphisms optimized to match a dynamical prototype can be used to locate attractors in sparse data.
-This is a challenging problem since sparsity and noise make the underlying, unknown dynamical equations strongly undetermined.
-We demonstrate how SPE circumvents this difficulty on data simulated from four standard two-dimensional dynamical systems exhibiting limit cycles.
-The governing equations for these systems can be found in \Cref{app:2D-systems}.
+Locating attractors given realistic observations is generally a challenging problem since sparsity and noise make the underlying, unknown dynamical equations strongly undetermined.
+We demonstrate how SPE circumvents this difficulty on data simulated from a set of standard families of two-dimensional dynamical systems exhibiting limit cycles.
+The governing equations for these families of systems can be found in \Cref{app:2D-systems}.

-To that end, we optimized a diffeomorphism, $H_\theta$, between observed systems and a single limit cycle prototype (\Cref{eq:prot}, $a=\frac{1}{4}$, $\omega=\frac{1}{2}$) by minimizing the equivalence loss from \Cref{eq:diffeo-loss}.
-Data from observed systems were acquired by first sampling $N$ initial conditions which were used to generate numerical solutions on the interval $[0,T_{\text{max}}]$ at a time resolution $\Delta t=10^{-2}$.
-From these, we then sampled one vector, $(x_i,\dot{x}_i)$, uniformly from each trajectory, resulting in a data set, $\mathcal{D}=\left\{(x_i, \dot{x}_i)\right\}_{i=1}^N$, of $N=1000$ vectors per system.
-More details on the simulations can be found in \Cref{app:sim-info}.
+To that end, we optimize a transformation between observed systems and a prototype chosen to flexibly model point and oscillatory dynamics.
+We use the simple oscillator system, described by a set of a coupled pair of ODEs, defined in polar coordinates by:

+Here, $a$ is an order parameter that controls whether the system has a node attractor (negative values) or a limit cycle (positive values), and $\omega$ determines the orientation of the cycle (clockwise when negative and counter-clockwise when positive).
+Data were acquired by sampling initial conditions and points along simulated trajectories (details in \Cref{app:sparse-sim}).

-After fitting $H_\theta$ to the observed data $\mathcal{D}$, we estimated the location of the limit cycle in data space by uniformly sampling a sequence of points, $T_\mathcal{Y}= \{y_j\}_{j=1}^M$, which lie along the limit cycle of the prototype in $\mathcal{Y}$.
+After fitting an INN $H_\theta(x)$ between the observed data $\mathcal{D}$ and our limit cycle prototype, we estimated the location of the limit cycle in data space by uniformly sampling a sequence of points, $T_\mathcal{Y}= \{y_j\}_{j=1}^M$, which lie along the limit cycle in prototype space, $\mathcal{Y}$.
 Each point was then mapped back into data space to define a trajectory along the estimated invariant set of the observed dynamics: $\hat{T}_\mathcal{X}=H_\theta^{-1}(T_\mathcal{Y})=\left\{H_\theta^{-1}(y_j)\right\}_{j=1}^M$.
-An example of predicted limit cycles can be seen in \Cref{fig:invariants} (left), where the black orbits are the true limit cycles of the observed vectors while the red orbits are the estimated locations of the same limit cycles, based on the observed vectors.
-We observed a tight fit between predicted and true limit cycles in all four example systems (\Cref{fig:invariants}).
-To further quantify the validity of the predicted limit cycles, we simulated a long trajectory $T_\mathcal{X}$ from the ground-truth (hidden) system, long enough to ensure that it arrived at the invariant set.
-We then transformed it into the prototype space using the learned diffeomorphism, $H_\theta(T_\mathcal{X})$.
-Each point on this trajectory was then compared to the closest point on the limit cycle of the attractor $y_i = \text{proj}_\theta\left(H_\theta(x_i)\right)$, where $\text{proj}_\theta(x)$ returns the point closest to $x$ on the limit cycle.
-These points are then transformed back into data space and their \emph{cycle error} is defined as the mean squared error between these projections and the original points:
+SPE can accurately trace the structure of limit cycles across diverse dynamical systems given sparse and noisy observations (\Cref{fig:invariants} and Appendix \Cref{fig:more-examples}).